 The most reliable method of helping your puppy learn to go potty outside is to use a crate.

-Here are a few common mistakes people make when potty training their puppy:
+Common mistakes people make when potty training their puppy

 Mistake #1 – Rubbing your puppy’s nose in it.